Murder of Huang Na: Publications

-The murder of Huang Na was considered as a notable crime that shook Singapore.
-In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Huang Na murder case.
+The murder of Huang Na was considered a notable crime that shook Singapore.
+In July 2015, Singapore's national daily newspaper, The Straits Times, published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Huang Na murder case.
 The book was the product of collaboration between the Singapore Police Force and the newspaper itself.
 The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
 The paperback edition of the book was published and first hit the bookshelves in late June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after its publication.

-The case of Took Leng How was widely regarded as one of the notable cases taken by veteran lawyer Subhas Anandan, along with those of Leong Siew Chor (who killed and dismembered his lover in 2005), Anthony Ler (who hired a teen to murder his wife in 2001) and Tan Chor Jin (who robbed and gunned down a nightclub owner in 2006).
-Mr Subhas recorded Took's case in his memoir The Best I Could, which was first published in 2009.
-In the memoir, Subhas firmly believed even after Took's execution that Took did not deserve to be sentenced to death, believed that his client was mentally ill and that the murder conviction was wrong.
-Subhas also expressed that he was greatly disappointed by the fact that Took lost his appeal against the death sentence, a fact which was supported by his 28-year-old son Sujesh Anandan who spoke to The Straits Times four years after his 67-year-old father's death from heart failure in 2015.
+The case of Took Leng How was widely regarded as one of the notable cases taken by veteran lawyer Subhas Anandan, along with those of Leong Siew Chor (who killed and dismembered his lover in 2005), Anthony Ler (who hired a teen to murder his wife in 2001), and Tan Chor Jin (who robbed and gunned down a nightclub owner in 2006).
+Subhas recorded Took's case in his memoir The Best I Could, which was first published in 2009.
+In the memoir, Subhas firmly believed even after Took's execution that Took did not deserve to be sentenced to death, believed that his client was mentally ill, and that the murder conviction was wrong.
+Subhas also expressed that he was greatly disappointed that Took lost his appeal against the death sentence.
+In 2021, Subhas' son, Sujesh Anandan, in an article by the Singapore Academy of Law, said the case had affected Subhas very much.